-With continued shore erosion, the house and surrounding property was sold in 1927.
+The house and surrounding property except for a small plot where the tower stood were sold in 1927 at a price of $1,105 dollars.
 The building and property were abandoned in the 1930s.

 The current light was built in 1941 and is a steel skeleton tower that serves as the Jordan Point Range Rear Light.